Implicit Differentiation Calculator

 ,

 and it uses the analogous expression in the direction for .
 The step size is small, so the approximation is usually accurate for smooth functions away from singular points.
-In the current script, is set to .
+In the current script, .

-A familiar example shows why the formula works.
+A familiar example shows the formula in action.
 For the circle , define .
 Then is and is , so the slope becomes .

-Suppose you want the slope of the circle at the point .
-In the calculator, you would enter x*x + y*y - 25 for the relation, then enter 3 for and 4 for .
+A circle is one of the clearest places to see this implicit differentiation calculator mirror the algebra you would do by hand.
+Suppose you want the slope of at the point .
+In the calculator, enter x*x + y*y - 25 for the relation, then enter 3 for and 4 for .
 The point lies on the circle because .

 Using the implicit formula, we have and .
 At , those become and .
 Therefore,